devodo/DivertR/README.md

 ### Instantiate DivertR

-Next create a DivertR instance and register one or more DI service types of interest:
+Create a DivertR instance and register one or more DI service types of interest:

 ```csharp
 var diverter = new Diverter()